 Read about the agency’s 2019 examinations of Fannie Mac, Freddie Mac and the Home Loan Bank System.

 Submit comments and provide input on FHFA Rules Open for Comment by clicking on Rulemaking and Federal Register.

 Implement critical reforms that will produce a stronger and more resilient housing finance system.

 FOSTER competitive, liquid, efficient, and resilient (CLEAR) national housing finance markets that support sustainable homeownership and affordable rental housing; OPERATE in a safe and sound manner appropriate for entities in conservatorship; and PREPARE for eventual exits from the conservatorships.

 FHFA experts provide reliable data, including all states, about activity in the U.S. mortgage market through its House Price Index, Refinance Report, Foreclosure Prevention Report, and Performance Report.

 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-The seasonally adjusted purchase-only HPI declined in the fourth quarter in 35 states plus the District of Columbia.
-Prices rose in the latest quarter in 15 states.
+The seasonally adjusted purchase-only HPI rose in the fourth quarter in 38 states and the District of Columbia.

 © 2020 Federal Housing Finance Agency